 - Faculty are encouraged to share materials, messages, etc. in which they communicated course changes, resources and other general measures of support to their students.

 Increasing the impact of research, scholarship, and creative activity and maintaining our R1 status continues to be an important strategic priority of the university.
 Faculty members should be supported and encouraged to continue their engagement with their research programs, scholarship, and creative activity during this period.
 At the same time, we expect that productivity may be disrupted or adversely affected, and we understand that some faculty may have health concerns that require special accommodations, or caregiving responsibilities and other circumstances that further limit their progress.
-Therefore, it may be necessary to apply a different standard when assessing faculty research, scholarship, and creative activity in 2020 and AY 2020-21.
+Therefore, it may be necessary to apply a different standard when assessing faculty research, scholarship, and creative activity through academic years 2020-2022.
 Recognizing the cascading effects of disruptions to faculty efforts, departments/academic units are asked to exercise flexibility in evaluating faculty research in the coming year or two, depending on the extent and type of disruption experienced and documented by each faculty member.

 - Faculty members should be strongly encouraged to provide a narrative explaining any impacts of the COVID-19 pandemic on their research/scholarship/creative activity.
 This narrative might include discussion of delays in journal reviews and publication of submitted articles, lab closings, conference cancellations, etc. Faculty members whose sabbatical leaves were disrupted should describe which tasks were not realized and why.

-- Departments may consider recalibrating their research/scholarship/creative expectations and criteria for 2020 and AY 2020-21.
+- Departments may consider recalibrating their research/scholarship/creative expectations and criteria through academic years 2020-2022.
 For example, if a department typically expects pre-tenured faculty members to publish two papers per year, the faculty evaluation committee could adjust that expectation to one paper per year.
 Committees may assign greater value than they normally would to conference papers accepted but not delivered because of conference cancellations.
 Virtual presentations given as part of academic conferences should be evaluated as equivalent to in-person presentations.